jac0320/MATH865CourseProject/README.md

-# MATH865CourseProject
+# A redBlackTree implementation in Python

-This is a course project developed by Sufeng Niu, Xiang Zhang, and Site Wang.
+This is a small project developed by Sufeng Niu, Xiang Zhang, and Site Wang.

-The GOAL: We are implementing red black tree in python for our course project.